 Highlights

-- Transitioned to academia in 2022 to pursue research in machine learning as a Machine Learning Researcher in Case Western Reserve University’s Biomedical Engineering Department, collaborating with Cleveland Clinic and University Hospitals.
+- Transitioned to academia in 2023 to pursue research in machine learning as a machine learning researcher in Case Western Reserve University’s Biomedical Engineering Department, collaborating with Cleveland Clinic and University Hospitals.
 In 2024, started a new position as an AI Scientist in the Computer and Data Sciences Department at CWRU, where I currently work.
-Began an M.S. in Computer and Data Sciences at CWRU in 2024, focusing on the mathematical interpretation of deep neural networks under Prof. Vipin Chaudhary.

 You are reading a dynamic CV/Résumé!
 Adjust the slider below to see more or less detail.